Trap of Feature Diversity in the Learning of MLPs: Discovering the decrease of feature diversity

-In this paper, we aim to explain an interesting phenomenon when we train an MLP in early iterations.
-Specifically, the training process of the MLP can usually be divided into the following two phases according to the training loss.
-As Figure \ref{fig:curve}(d) shows, in the first phase, the training loss does not decrease significantly, and the training loss suddenly begins to decrease in the second phase.

-We discover an interesting phenomenon in the first phase, \emph{i.e.} both the diversity of features and the diversity of gradients \emph{w.r.t.} features in intermediate layers over different samples keep decreasing.
+The training process of the MLP can usually be divided into the following two phases, according to the training loss.
+As Figure \ref{fig:phenomenon}(b) shows, the training loss does not decrease significantly in the first phase, and the training loss suddenly begins to decrease in the second phase.
+In this paper, \textbf{we discover an interesting phenomenon in the first phase that both the diversity of intermediate-layer features over different samples and the diversity of gradients \emph{w.r.t.} features keep decreasing.} In other words, in the first phase, the cosine similarity between features and the cosine similarity between feature gradients keep increasing.

-As Figure \ref{fig:curve}(a)(b) shows, before the 130-th epoch (the first phase), both the feature diversity and the gradient diversity keep decreasing, \emph{i.e.}, both the cosine similarity between features over different samples and the cosine similarity between gradients keep increasing.
-After the 130-th epoch (the second phase), the feature diversity and the gradient diversity suddenly begin to increase, \emph{i.e.} their similarities begin to decrease.
-Therefore, the MLP has the lowest feature diversity and the lowest gradient diversity at around the 130-th epoch.

-\textbf{Crucially, this phenomenon is widely shared by MLPs with different architectures for different tasks.} Specifically, we train MLPs with different activation functions (including ReLU and Leaky ReLU \cite{maas2013rectifier} with the slope of 0.01, 0.1), different learning rates ({$\eta$}= 0.1, 0.01), and different batch sizes ({$bs$}=100, 500).
-These MLPs are trained on the MNIST dataset \cite{lecun1998gradient}, the CIFAR-10 dataset \cite{krizhevsky2009learning}, and the first fifty categories in the Tiny ImageNet dataset \cite{le2015tiny}, respectively.
-Please see Appendix Section A for details.
-Figure \ref{fig:curve_mnist} shows that in the first phase, both the feature diversity and the gradient diversity decrease in all MLPs.